JamesSkemp/words/content/post/the-three-kinds-of-inference.md

 +++
-title = "The Three Kinds of Inference" summary = "A brief discussion on the three types of inference; deduction, induction, and abduction, as well as a brief discussion of reduction as a kind of inference." draft = false comments = true date = "2002-11-12T00:01:00-06:00"
+title = "The Three Kinds of Inference" description = "A brief discussion on the three types of inference; deduction, induction, and abduction, as well as a brief discussion of reduction as a kind of inference." draft = false comments = true date = "2002-11-12T00:01:00-06:00"